Welcome to my upbeat website on how I am pursuing my retirement. So far so good!

 There are windchimes around our house.
 They've hung there for 20 years.
 When the wind blows off Georgia Strait, their chuckling reminds me to keep on learning.

 For me, travel is a great way to learn.
 Mike and I trailer, go on tours and cruise in our boat.
 Here I am in beautiful Waterton National Park in Alberta.
+Our last big trip was across Canada by RV in 2014.
 When I am travelling I usually write my Travel Blog.